adaltas/node-nikita/src/core/upload.coffee.md

 *   `err`
     Error object if any.
 *   `status`
-    Whether the file was uploaded or already there.
+    Value is "true" if file was uploaded.

 ## Example